 It’s pretty amazing that the simple beverage we enjoy every day has such complexity and history behind it.
+And the average cup of coffee has 95mg of caffeine.
 Coffee is about as diverse as the countries that it comes from, and there’s a lot to learn a lot about your favorite blends by examining the roots that brought it from the field to your home.
 Some experimentation may be needed to create an ideal mixture (try our 30-second instant iced coffee recipe and this easy three-step process for making cold brew, too), but any way you like it, there are many good reasons to drink up.

 Photo credit: Paul Delmont

 Download the app for easy shopping on the go